20 Kid-Friendly Spring Break Road Trips

 Legoland New York Resort

-Let the kids build their own spring break adventure with amusement park rides, mazes and a brand new water park.
+Let the kids build their own spring break adventure with amusement park rides, mazes and a water park.
 Located in New York’s Hudson Valley Region, Legoland New York Resort features seven Lego-themed lands.
-Kids can transform into a mini-figure on the Lego Factory Adventure Ride, master the art of Spinjitzu on Lego Ninjago the Ride, explore Lego-built cities in Miniland.
-A newly added attraction this spring features Peppa Pig in the Lego Duplo play area.
-The 250-room Legoland Hotel offers themed rooms, each with a separate sleeping area for the kids, a free breakfast buffet and an in-room treasure hunt and nightly entertainment. // One Legoland Way, Goshen, New York
+Kids can transform into a mini-figure on the Lego Factory Adventure Ride, master the art of Spinjitzu on Lego Ninjago the Ride and explore Lego-built cities in Miniland.
+The 250-room Legoland Hotel offers themed rooms, each with a separate sleeping area for the kids, a free breakfast buffet and an in-room treasure hunt and nightly entertainment.
+One Legoland Way, Goshen, New York.
+Drive time from Arlington: 4 hours 30 minutes.

 - Advertisement -